A Rocky Start

 "A Rocky Start" is an episode of the BBC sitcom, The Green Green Grass.
-It was first screened on 16 September 2005, as the second episode of series one.
+It was first screened on 16 September 2005, as the second episode of the first series.
+It was written by The Green Green Grass and Only Fools and Horses series creator John Sullivan and directed by Tony Dow.

 Synopsis

 Having now met the farm manager, Elgin Sparrowhawk, Boycie is now convinced that he is of Gentlemen Farmer material.
 However, he finds himself reluctant to meet the other staff which he also didn't know existed.
 Worst of all, he needs to buy some animals but getting some of those won't be a problem... will it?

 After Elgin's fantastic idea of getting the bull owner drunk and getting a lower price of around nine thousand pounds, Boycie stills ends up paying more.
 He ends up paying around eighteen thousand pounds as he got more drunk.
 He then attempts to return home but Marlene has locked up and Elgin has taken his car keys so it looks like he's going to have a night out in the wild.

 The next morning, the bull (Rocky) arrives and Boycie finds himself face to face with it but the staff find out that Rocky is gay.